Portfolio

 Royal Albert Hall short film

 Award-winning production company Digital Drama commissioned me as their editing cameraman for their recent video production.
-This project was assigned to Digital Drama by the Royal Albert Hall to form part of their schedule of planned events to demonstrate and celebrate the role that the Hall played in the women’s suffrage campaign.
+This project was commissioned by the Royal Albert Hall to Digital Drama.
+Part of its planned events to demonstrate and celebrate the Hall’s role in the women’s suffrage campaign.

 Documentary brief

-Working as editing cameraman, the requirement was to deliver a 10-minute film highlighting some of the most memorable moments during the Royal Albert Hall’s association with the Suffrage movements.
-In addition, a subtitled version was also required together with some social media content on particular items of interest.
+Working as an editing cameraman, the requirement was to deliver a 10-minute film.
+It was to highlight some of the most memorable moments during the Royal Albert Hall’s association with the Suffrage movement.
+In addition, a subtitled version was required, along with social media content on specific items of interest.

 Filming